 But when I heard her perspective on the intentionality behind a lab-grown diamond, I couldn’t help but feel swayed by her words.
 A lab-grown diamond is just as pure (if not purer) than a mined diamond, has the same levels of indestructibility and longevity, and it was intentionally created.
 Of all the meaningful symbolism in the giving of a diamond, intention would be one I would be honored to add to the list.
 Because she’s right; the purest, longest, and strongest relationships we forge with one another are chosen intentionally every day.

 The next time you are interested in purchasing diamond jewelry as an engagement ring, wedding band, anniversary piece, or just because you love diamonds, consider asking about our lab-grown diamond selection.
-We’d be happy to match you up with the perfect piece!
+Nelson Coleman is one of the best places to buy lab grown diamonds.
+We’ll be happy to match you up with the perfect piece!